etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 Before the Redfish
 ==================

+The IPMI (Intelligent Platform Management Interface) is the direct predecessor of the Redfish.
+It was designed 20 years ago to run on the weak computers of the time.
+Now days IPMI turned out to be difficult to deal with and not quite secure.

+Many advanced Redfish features first appeared in various proprietary protocols designed by hardware vendors like HP, Dell, Intel and others for their own products.

 Even earlier
 ============

 But it used to be worse in the past!

-Before the BMC era, sysadmins used bulky remotely controlled keyboard-video-mouse switches, console servers (which aggregate the consoles of the servers to a single, networked server).
+Before the BMC era, sysadmins used bulky, remotely controlled keyboard-video-mouse switches, console servers (which aggregate the consoles of the servers to a single, networked server).